Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

     is executed.
 You can read more about `pattern matching  <https://doc.rust-lang.org/book/ch18-03-pattern-syntax.html>`_ in the
     Rust language book.

-    For example, the below code prints out if the `sender` that invoked this smart contract function is a contract or an account.
+    For example, the below code prints out a different message depending on if the `sender` that invoked this smart contract function is a contract or an account.

     .. code-block:: console